Comment on page

 filter

 property is optional.
-If present, the filter
+If present, thefilter

-property can contain an implementation-specific filter expression or query to be executed as part of the catalog request.If the request is successful, the catalog service must return a response body containing a Catalog which is a profiled DCAT
+property can contain an implementation-specific filter expression or query to be executed as part of the Catalog request.
+If a filter expression is not supported by an implementation, it must return a HTTP 400 (Bad Request) response.

 The